-Photophobia can be associated with certain serious conditions that are caused by inflammation in or surrounding the brain, or bleeding near the brain, such as encephalitis, meningitis or subarachnoid hemorrhage.
+Photophobia can be associated with certain serious brain conditions.
+Symptoms of these conditions can include inflammation in or surrounding the brain, or bleeding near the brain.
 These conditions can be life-threatening and immediate care should be sought if they are suspected.
-Photophobia can also be caused by mild traumatic brain injuries (mTBI) or concussions.

 Light sensitivity can also be caused by a number of eye conditions including:

 - Dry eye syndrome – tears do not provide adequate moisture